 Black River Falls, WI 54615

 Fee to Trust Section

-The current federal policy of tribal self-determination is built upon the principals Congress set forth the Indian Reorganization Act and reaffirmed in the Indian Self Determination and Education Assistant Act.
-Through the protection and restoration of tribal homelands the Nation is able to perpetuate its language and culture, promote economic development and provide for the basic human needs a means to provide food and shelter of the Ho-Chunk people.
+The current federal policy of tribal self-determination is built upon the principals Congress set forth in the Indian Reorganization Act and reaffirmed in the Indian Self Determination and Education Assistant Act.
+Through the protection and restoration of tribal homelands, the Nation is able to perpetuate its language and culture, promote economic development and provide for the basic human needs a means to provide food and shelter of the Ho-Chunk people.

-Fee to Trust is a 16 step process, through the Bureau of Indian Affairs, designed to ensure all relevant information is acquired to fulfill the requirements as set forth in 25 U.S.C. § part 151.
+Fee to Trust is a 16 step process, through the Bureau of Indian Affairs, designed to ensure all relevant information is acquired to fulfill the requirements as set forth in 25 C.F.R. § part 151.
 This is a high priority for the Ho-Chunk Nation.